 Risk factors must be managed aggressively because many patients who require RRT have hypertension, dyslipidemia, or diabetes; smoke cigarettes; and ultimately die of cardiovascular disease.
 Continuous peritoneal dialysis is more effective than hemodialysis in removing fluid.
 As a result, hypertensive patients require fewer antihypertensive drugs.
 Hypertension can also be controlled in about 80% of hemodialysis patients by filtration alone.
 Antihypertensives are required in the remaining 20%.
-Patients given ACE inhibitors or angiotensin II receptor blockers may need closer monitoring of serum K+ to prevent hyperkalemia.
 For approaches to dyslipidemia, see Treatment; for diabetes management, see Diabetes Mellitus (DM); and for smoking cessation, see Tobacco Use.

 Hyperphosphatemia, a consequence of phosphate retention due to low GFR, increases risk of soft-tissue calcification, especially in coronary arteries and heart valves, when Ca × PO4> 50 to 55.
 It also stimulates development of secondary hyperparathyroidism.
 Initial treatment is Ca-based antacids (eg, Ca carbonate 1.25 g po tid, Ca acetate 667 to 2001 mg po tid with meals), which function as phosphate binders and reduce PO4 levels.
 Constipation and abdominal bloating are complications of chronic use.
 Patients should be monitored for hypercalcemia.
 Sevelamer carbonate 800 to 3200 mg or lanthanum carbonate 250 to 1000 mg with each meal is an option for patients who develop hypercalcemia while taking Ca-containing phosphate binders.
-Some patients (eg, those hospitalized with acute renal failure and very high serum PO4 concentrations) require addition of aluminum-based phosphate binders, but these drugs should be used short-term only (eg, 1 to 2 wk as needed) to prevent aluminum toxicity.
+Some patients (eg, those hospitalized with acute kidney injury and very high serum PO4 concentrations) require addition of aluminum-based phosphate binders, but these drugs should be used short-term only (eg, 1 to 2 wk as needed) to prevent aluminum toxicity.